matjazpotocnik/ProcessFileManager/README.md

 # ProcessFileManager

 A module for managing files and folders.
-Supports creating, opening (e.g. viewing, editing, paying), renaming, moving, copying, deleting and searching for files.
+Supports creating, opening (e.g. viewing, editing, playing), renaming, moving, copying, deleting and searching for files.
 Intended primarily for superusers, give other users file-manager permission.